winesapOS/winesapOS/CONTRIBUTING.md

 - Add upgrade notes to the `UPGRADES.md` file.
 - For a new release, update the `VERSION` file in the git repository with the new version before building an image.
 - Before building an alpha of beta build, enable the `[winesapos-testing]` repository with `export WINESAPOS_ENABLE_TESTING_REPO=true`.
-- After a build, make sure that no tests are failing by looking for lines that end with "FAIL".
+- After a build, make sure that no tests failed by checking the exit/return code of the installation script.
+That number will be automatically printed to the screen and it is the number of failed tests.

-    ```
-    $ grep -P 'FAIL$' /winesapos/etc/winesapos/winesapos-install.log
-    ```

 - On the hypervisor, stop the virtual machine and then sanitize the image.

     ```